Legandy/SamuraiTitan/README.md

 ## Bugs
-- Aegis Upgrades have wrong or no icons (don't know the right image paths)
+- Titan Edit in Aegis Game Modes will crash the game because of no Aegis Upgrades

 ## Feedback